 7. Cultivate Love.

 Love, not willpower, is the true source of victory.
 You are ten times more likely to shun evil out of love for someone than out of willpower.
-So cultivate love.
+So, cultivate love.
+Your girlfriend.
 Your wife.
 Your kids.
 Your friends.
 Your Lord.
 Pick someone, study the definition of agape love in the Vine’s Complete Expository Dictionary of New Testament Words, and practice loving someone.
 Love makes afterburners look like smoldering twigs.